t-yuki/godoc2puml/README.md

 Usage
 -----

-`godoc2puml` generates the diagram for a package.
+`godoc2puml` generates a diagram for packages.
 You can also specify output format if you installed the above.

     $ godoc2puml net/http > net.http.puml
     $ java -jar plantuml.jar -pipe -tpng < net.http.puml > net.http.png